IBM-Bluemix-Docs/mobilefoundation/jsonstore.md

     }
     ```

-This will wait for the `mfpjsonjsloaded` event (outside of `wlCommonInit`), this will ensure that the script has been loaded and will subsequently call `WL.Client.init` which will trigger `wlCommonInit`, this will then call `WL.JSONStore.init`.
+This will wait for the `mfpjsonjsloaded` event (outside of `wlCommonInit`), this will ensure that the script has been loaded and will subsequently call `WL.Client.init`, which will trigger `wlCommonInit`, this will then call `WL.JSONStore.init`.

 ## Store internals
 {: #store-internals }